LT Wright is the parent of two children. She has bought and borrowed hundreds of kid's books over the years.

 If you are looking for chapter books for young girls, popular series are a wonderful option.
 If your child loves one, they will likely want to read the rest of the books in the series.
-Many libraries carry large numbers of these popular books and they are easy to find at used books sales.
+Many libraries carry large numbers of these popular books and they are easy to find at used book sales.
 I provide approximate ages for each recommendation.
 The age ranges are based on an estimated level of understanding, not reading level, so you may have to read some of these to your child.
 For more chapter books suggestion visit:

 - Mystery Chapter Books